 Black gram is one of the most important pulse crops.
 Black gram goes to family Fabaceae also popularly known as urd bean.
 Black gram is considered as a highly nutritious legume.
 Crop being a great source of protein-24%, fiber-0.9 and fat - 1.4%.

 Black gram is grown up in cropping systems as a mixed crop, catch crop, sequential crop and as per a solitary crop under residual soil moisture condition after the rice harvesting and also after the harvest of other summer crop under semi irrigated and dryland conditions crop.
 Crop residues (haulms, leaves and pods) are used as fodder for cattle.
 It plays a vital role in supporting soil fertility by enlightening soil physical characteristics and fixation of atmospheric nitrogen (Reddy et al., 2017).
 There are numerous reasons responsible for lower productivity of black gram.
 Among them, fertilizer management are major factor contributing to low yields of black gram.
-In the current intensive cropping system. it is not easy to maintain productivity and protection of the environment for long.
+In the current intensive cropping system, it is not easy to maintain productivity and protection of the environment for long.
 Unless we create a balance between the nutrient removal by crop from the soil and applied nutrients.
 Balance nutrition does not mean only added nutrient from outside but also include that nutrient which are present already in the soil.
-In agriculture a major transformation started with the application of synthetic fertilizers to soil in the 1840.
+In agriculture a major transformation started with the application of synthetic fertilizers to soil in the 1840 (reference).
 After that crops were dependent partially on chemical fertilizers.
 Therefore, to save the natural resources by reducing the use of amount of chemical fertilizers thereby maintaining the production capacity of our natural resources.
 Use of different sources of nutrients in an integrated manner helps to produce sustainable yields with good quality crop.
 Application of both organic manure in combination with inorganic source of nutrients can sustain high yield significantly along with the application of biofertilizers helps to maintain soil fertility status.
 Proper combination of inorganic and organic fertilizers plays a vital role in production of vigorous plants having maximum number of branches, leaves, flowers and pod formation, have a positive impact on quality crop production.
 Since the Integrated Nutrient Management concept is one of the ecofriendly approaches, nutrient management especially organic and inorganic application in legumes assume a significant role in increasing the productivity.
 Combination of organic manure and inorganic fertilizer and bio-nitrogen improve the crop growth and yield of Black gram.

 MATERIAL AND METHODS